lalita-tiwari/password-manager/README.md

     }
 ```
 - So the decryption of data outside the app is immpossible.
-- For encryption AES128 algorithm is using with Swift Crypto Framework. kCCOptionPKCS7Padding is used for passing to match 128 bytes.
+- For encryption AES128 algorithm is used with Swift Crypto Framework. kCCOptionPKCS7Padding is used for padding to match 128 bytes.

 ```
 func aesCBCEncrypt(str_data:String, str_keyData:String) throws -> Data {